- Total units 48 Units

 - Academic career Undergraduate

 The Earth and Marine Sciences specialisation is intended for students who have knowledge of the fields of Earth Science, Marine Science and/or related disciplines (e.g., Chemistry, Mathematics, Physics, Biology, Environmental Science, Engineering), and are interested in undertaking an independent research project under the direction of a supervisor.
-This specialisation usually consists of two consecutive semesters full time, and includes training in research methods, analytical methods for Earth materials and data analysis, other in-depth coursework and a substantial research project resulting in an Honours thesis.
-These provide a foundation for careers in a wide variety of fields in industry and government organisations, as well as a pathway for post-graduate research in Masters or Ph.D. degrees.
+This specialisation usually consists of two consecutive full-time semesters, and includes training in research methods, options for training in analytical techniques, data sciences, computational geosciences and other in-depth coursework, in addition to a substantial research project (24-36 units), culminating in an Honours thesis.
+Taken together, these provide a foundation for careers in a range of fields in industry and government organisations, as well as a pathway for postgraduate research in Masters or Ph.D. degrees.